-In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the over 100 suggestions for processes and policies changes that were identified in 2020 to contribute to reducing carbon emissions and increasing carbon absorption.
+In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the over 100 suggestions for processes and policies changes that were identified in 2020 and the 2024 review to contribute to reducing carbon emissions and increasing carbon absorption.
 Our aim is to implement as many of these as we can over the remaining 6 years of the strategy.